IrvingMeng/MagFace/README.md

 ```
 @inproceedings{meng2021magface,
-  title={MagFace: A universal representation for face recognition and quality assessment},
+  title={{MagFace}: A universal representation for face recognition and quality assessment},
   author={Meng, Qiang and Zhao, Shichao and Huang, Zhida and Zhou, Feng},
-  booktitle=IEEE Conference on Computer Vision and Pattern Recognition,
+  booktitle=CVPR,
   year=2021
 }
 ```